Mayor of the District of Columbia: Elections

 The mayor is elected every four years and can be re-elected without term limits.
 Candidates must live and be registered to vote in the District of Columbia for one year prior to the date of the election.
 Elections take place in the same year as the midterm Congressional elections on election day in November.
 However, since the electorate of the district is overwhelmingly Democratic (over 80 percent), in practice the mayor is almost always determined in the Democratic primary election, held on the second Tuesday in September.

 The mayor is sworn in on January 2 following the election, taking the following oath:

 I, (mayor's name), do solemnly swear (or affirm) that I will faithfully execute the laws of the United States of America and of the District of Columbia, and will to the best of my ability, preserve, protect and defend the Constitution of the United States, and will faithfully discharge the duties of the office of Mayor of the District of Columbia, which I am about to enter.

 Succession

-The chairman of the District of Columbia Council becomes acting mayor when a mayor dies in office, resigns, or is unable to carry out the duties of mayor and if the mayor did not designate an Acting Mayor.
+The chairman of the District of Columbia Council becomes acting mayor when a mayor dies in office, resigns, or is unable to carry out the duties of mayor.
 The chairman serves until a special election can be held and certified by the District of Columbia Board of Elections and Ethics.
-At least 114 days must pass between the mayoral vacancy and the special election, which is held on the first Tuesday thereafter.
-As of March 2025, no such vacancy has ever occurred.
+At least 114 days must pass between the mayoral vacancy and the special election, which is held on the first Tuesday thereafter, unless a general election would have been held not more than sixty days earlier than the special election would otherwise have been held.
+As of August 2026, no such vacancy has ever occurred.